Everyone with a YouTube channel wants more subscribers.

 Upload channel art, especially for the header.
 It brings a bit of personality and identity to your channel.
 Many users will unconsciously view pages without graphics as incomplete, unprofessional and/or unattractive.

 Add channel links to your website and links to social media accounts.

 Update the channel description.
 The user should be able to tell what you and your channel is all about, and what kind of value it will bring to their lives.
 Do the same for the keywords.
 You must resist the temptation to throw in every single keyword you can think of in this space.
 Keep it concise, professional and consumer friendly.

 Finally, play around with the channel layout to see what arrangement or configuration would be the most pleasing and efficient for you and your audience.

 15 seconds or less.
 That’s how long the average content provider has to persuade the viewer to continue watching the video, which is why video optimisation is so vital.
 A good way to start is by hitting the viewer with a bite-sized chunk of information on what they will be presented with.
 Think of it like a set course menu.
 “Welcome to your dinner.
 This is what you will be served tonight.”
 This should be right at the very beginning of the video after the video intro.

+We were in a heated discussion about this recently with Yeah Local, it was a fair debate but in the end one side clearly won.
 Even though YouTube is the second largest search engine in the world, its keyword influence is still dwarfed by the Google juggernaut.
 This is why you should not rely on YouTube’s built-in keyword tool but instead should look towards Google’s tools and AdWords keyword planner.

 Brainstorm and really dig deep for words, phrases and terms that would describe your business, your channel and your video.
 Consider long tail keywords.